See also

 bit 0 (LSB): thresholded bit (1 = above threshold, 0 = below threshold)

-bit 1: valid bit (always 1 by default, confirming the acquisition completed)
+bit 1: valid bit (always 1 by default, confirming the acquisition has completed)

 Pulse sent (above threshold) → received payload =